lycaleynes/Helpdesk-Homelab/5 - Join Win 10 PC To Domain, Group Policy, CMD, RSOP Report.md

 - Open CMD and run `net user Paddy /domain` to check policy enforcement
 - Open **Active Directory Users and Computers** > double-click `Paddy` > Attribute Editor
   - Confirm last login value has updated

----

-## Skills Practiced

-- VM setup and configuration
-- Domain joining
-- Organizational Unit creation
-- User account provisioning
-- Group policy application and testing
-- Using RSAT tools and CMD for administration

----

-## Recap

-- Set up a second Windows 10 client and joined it to domain
-- Created and organized users into different OUs
-- Applied password and lockout policies via Group Policy
-- Verified settings using both GUI (Attribute Editor) and CMD (`net user /domain`)

----

-## What’s Next

-- Begin applying and testing Group Policy Objects on OUs
-- Install remote support tools like TeamViewer
-- Configure shared folders and drive mappings
-- Start troubleshooting simulations using lab setup

----

-**Reminder**: Use these steps as practice for real-world desktop support and help desk interview scenarios.

----

-*Stay tuned for the next lab walkthrough!*